 Though of short duration, covering only about seven hours that the water rose to the danger and destructive points, it left such ruin and destruction in its path as will in direct and indirect losses, sum up to hundreds of thousands of dollars.
 The damage in town was greater than any previous occurrence; however, our suffering can not be compared to that of other towns throughout the Valley.

-The railroad bridge that crosses Traut Creek at Custer's was swept away and the bridge near the Pen Lynn quarry has been rendered useless.
+The railroad bridge that crosses Trout Creek at Custer's was swept away and the bridge near the Pen Lynn quarry has been rendered useless.
 The basement of THE NEWS office, the Pennsylvania Natural Slate Blackboard factory, and a number of other places were flooded.
-The waters of Traut Creek rose half way up the back yards on Lower Main street, horses, pigs and chickens had to be removed to places of safety.
+The waters of Trout Creek rose half way up the back yards on Lower Main street, horses, pigs and chickens had to be removed to places of safety.

 The power house, at Walnutport, was under water and the town was left in darkness.
 Kelchner & Son, the coal dealers, of Walnutport, were heavy losers, the entire coal yard being flooded.